 The potential of rebound relationships blossoming into healthy and happy relationships is slim.

 If you want to avoid the pitfalls of a rebound relationship, here are some effective ways to circumvent a rebound relationship.
+If you are already stuck in a rebound relationship, these tips will help you in ending a rebound relationship.

-Avoid datingimmediately after a long term marriage or a relationship has ended.
+Avoid datingimmediately after a long-term marriage, or a relationship has ended.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.